 The biggest selling point for the Platinum Plus Mastercard is its below average interest rate, which could be a big deal for cardholders who know they’ll be carrying debt for some time.
-Bank of America charges Platinum Plus cardholders a minimum APR of 10.99% (variable), which is well below what many business cards charge.
+Bank of America charges Platinum Plus cardholders a minimum APR of see terms (variable), which is well below what many business cards charge.

 A brief introductory APR

-The Platinum Plus Mastercard card also gives you some breathing room when you first open the card, 0% intro APR on purchases for the first 7 billing cycles (10.99% to 21.99% thereafter) – which can be helpful if you need to run up some big purchases right away.
+The Platinum Plus Mastercard card also gives you some breathing room when you first open the card, (see terms) intro APR on purchases for the first 7 billing cycles (see terms variable thereafter) – which can be helpful if you need to run up some big purchases right away.
 Finding promotional rates on business cards can be difficult, so the extra time to carry a balance is appealing, even if it’s for a much shorter period than what’s typically offered on personal credit cards.

 The Platinum Plus Mastercard doesn’t offer a special APR on balance transfers, though, so if you plan to transfer a balance transfer, you’re better off with a different card.
 Its 4 percent balance transfer fee (or $10, whichever is greater) is also relatively high and could cost you a substantial amount of money if you need to transfer a large balance.

 A good sign-up bonus

 One of the few areas where the Platinum Plus Mastercard really shines is with its sign-up bonus.
 It offers a flat $300 statement credit if you spend $3,000 in net purchases in the card’s first 90 days.
 That’s a sizable bonus for a card with no annual fee and helps make up for the business card’s lack of a rewards program – at least for the first year.
 Plus you can save on interest with a competitive purchase APR.